 If the infestation of scale is minimal, cochineal scale treatment consists simply of a spray of water.
 Blast the affected area with hose under pressure.
 This will expose and weaken the scale bugs, which can then be treated with an insecticidal soap or a mix of ½ teaspoon (2.5 ml.) of dish soap to a gallon (4 L.) of water.
 If the problem persists, prune off the worst pads at the joints and discard them.

 If the cactus seems to be heavily infested, you may have to go with a chemical cochineal scale treatment.
 Apply a combination of insecticide, dormant oil spray, and/or insecticidal soap.
 Malathion and triazide combined with Neem oil or Volck dormant oil spray should do the trick.

 Apply according to the manufacturer’s directions.
 Do not spray on hot, sunny days, as the plant is likely to burn from the dormant oil.
 If the weather is too hot to use dormant oil, use pesticide mixed with dish soap.

 Cochineal scale is spread around by sticking to birds’ feet, so you need to inspect the plant frequently.
 Spray the cactus well, paying attention to joints.
-Spray again in 7 days and then again 14 days after the first application.
+Spray again in seven days and then again 14 days after the first application.
 You’ll know if the scale is being killed off when the white cottony tufts turn gray and squeezing them doesn’t result in a red smear.
-If scale is still alive after 14-30 days, reapply as above.
+If scale is still alive after 14 to 30 days, reapply as above.